pkp/pkp-docs/dev/documentation/en/frontend-ui-library.md

 {:.tip}

-> **New in 3.5** Detailed [Guide](https://stable-3_5_0--6555d3db80418bb1681b8b17.chromatic.com/?path=/) for the frontend development of the editorial UI is now covered in [Storybook](https://storybook.js.org) along with documentation for our components and composables.
+> **New in 3.5**: Documentation for the frontend development of the editorial interface is now available in [our new UI Library](https://stable-3_5_0--6555d3db80418bb1681b8b17.chromatic.com/?path=/) built with [Storybook](https://storybook.js.org/), along with documentation for our components and composables.
 Please follow it when building new features.
 {:.tip}

 ## Page Component